The benefits of using project management software

 Jira is built for product and engineering teams; Trello is a simple yet effective project management tool for non-engineering teams; and Confluence is a comprehensive doc and wiki tool.

-Jira Software primarily focuses on Agile project management, offering features that are geared towards Scrum and Kanban methodologies.
+Jira’s project management software primarily focuses on Agile, offering features that are geared towards Scrum and Kanban methodologies.

 Jira was originally intended to be a bug tracking software, and that's where it excels.